-Ugba (shredded oil bean seed) is sometimes mixed with or served alongside the abacha ncha, akidi (black beans) or ground okro can also be added.
-There is a plethora of garnishes used to beautify and make abacha even more appetising, like sliced raw or lightly sauteed onions, garden egg of different sizes, shredded anala (garden egg) leaf, utazi leaf, whole crayfish, dried whitebait fish etc. Fried mackerel (ice-fish) commonly accompanies abacha, other accompaniments include canda/ponmo (cowskin), stockfish, dry fish, smoked fish, bush meat.
+Ugba (shredded oil bean seed) is sometimes mixed with or served alongside the abacha ncha.
+Akidi (black beans) or ground okro can also be added.
+There are a plethora of garnishes used to beautify and make abacha even more appetising, like sliced raw or lightly sauteed onions, Garden egg of different sizes, shredded anala (garden egg) leaf, utazi leaf, whole crayfish, dried whitebait fish etc. Fried mackerel (ice-fish) commonly accompanies abacha, other accompaniments include canda/ponmo (cowskin), stockfish, dry fish, smoked fish, bush meat.

 150g dry abacha 1/4 cup palm oil 4 teaspoons potash water (1 tablespoon potash powder to 4 tablespoons water) 1 teaspoon ogili isi 2 tablespoons ground crayfish 1 1/2 teaspoons ground ehuru (about 3 medium seeds) scotch bonnet, ground (fresh pepper) 2 seasoning cubes salt fresh anala leaves (garden egg leaves) garden egg frozen mackerel(icefish) onions

 Pick through abacha to remove any dirt or grit.

 Rinse dry abacha in a bowl of cold water and scoop out of the water leaving behind the very last bits, this is to avoid sand that might be present.